quickmic/CCU-X86/README.md

-CCU installation for x86 on Debian stretch amd64
+CCU installation for x86 on Debian amd64

 Installation: